Get rid of echo from your USB mixer

 Twinkle Twinkle Little Star, Jam Together From Afar

 We’re hard at work on the next version of FarPlay.
-If you haven’t already, upgrade to the latest version of FarPlay.
-Upgrading is always free!
+If you haven’t already, upgrade free to the latest version.

 A little housekeeping: Shortly after Apple released macOS Sequoia 15.0, reports of issues with different firewall and network software began popping up.
 If you’re running into networking issues on Sequoia, go to your Mac’s Local Network settings and flick the switch to give FarPlay permission, as shown on our forum.